Shere

-Shere is also a civil parish, extending to the east and south into hamlets founded in the early Middle Ages which officially, in the 19th century, were consolidated into three villages.
-These are Gomshall, Holmbury St. Mary and Peaslake.
+The village gives its name to the larger civil parish of Shere, extending to the east and south into hamlets founded in the early Middle Ages which officially, in the 19th century, were consolidated into three villages; Gomshall, Holmbury St. Mary and Peaslake.
 This larger entity has a total population of 3,359 and area of 24.5 km2 (as at the 2011 census).

 History

 Domesday book and manors

-Shere appears in Domesday Book of 1086 as Essira and Essire in the ancient hundred of Blackheath.
+Shere appears in Domesday Book as Essira and Essire in the ancient hundred of Blackheath.
 It was held by William the Conqueror.
 Its Domesday assets were: 1 church, 2 mills worth 10s per year, 14 ploughs, 3 acre of meadow, woodland worth 50 hogs.
 It rendered £15 per year to its overlords.